 Design protection procedure involves filing and a request for registration.
 This can be done in conjunction with the the design application or no longer than six months from the earliest priority date (usually the filing date) and filing date.
 Follwoing logement of the registration request, the design will proceed to registration.
 The registration cannot be enforced until it has been examined and certified.

-Atkinson IP can prepare and file all documents and drawings, handle objections from the examination of your application by the Designs Office.
+Atkinson IP can file all documents and drawings, handle objections from the examination of your application by the Designs Office.
 In addition, our services include:

 • Provide advice and assistance in litigation for registered designs